-- Openings created by dwarf-mistletoe control can be used by western blue birds if there is adequate nesting cover nearby.
-Mount nesting boxes at head height at 100-yard intervals around the perimeter of the control area.
-Selected trees should be at least ten inches in diameter; with trunks sheltered by foliage from other trees and no tall grass or forbs around the stump. - A shrub thicket consisting of 272 Woods roses, golden currants or caraganas could be planted in a tenth-acre block along the east property line to provide food and cover.
+Openings created by dwarf-mistletoe control can be used by western blue birds if there is adequate nesting cover nearby.
+Mount nesting boxes at head height at 100-yard intervals around the perimeter of the property.

+2. A shrub thicket consisting of 272 Woods roses, golden currants or caraganas could be planted in a tenth-acre block along the east property line to provide food and cover.